jllegras/ngsToolsDev/EXAMPLE/README.md

     NGSF=/home/mfumagalli/Documents/Software/ngsF

 In case of data with inbreeding, almost all analyses can be carried out in the same fashion.
 Main difference is in how we use ANGSD and ngsF to estimate inbreeding coefficients and incorporate them into the analyses.
+Also, output from `angsd_inbreed` is in log format, so all analyses shoudl be carried using `islog 1` option.

 Simulation settings:
 * 1 population, with mean inbreeding coefficient per individual of 0.3;